 5. Fault Matters But It’s Not Always Clear-Cut

 Key Takeaway: Don’t assume you’re fully at fault or have no case.
 A skilled injury lawyer can investigate, using evidence like traffic camera footage or witness statements, to establish liability.
+Factors such as traffic laws, road conditions, and the behavior of other drivers are considered when determining who is responsible, a topic explored in more depth through legal news and personal injury articles for Southern Utah.

 6. Time Is Not on Your Side

 Every state has a statute of limitations, a deadline for filing a personal injury lawsuit, typically one to three years from the accident date, varying by state and case type.
 Missing this deadline could bar you from seeking compensation.
+It’s crucial to know when and how to file to preserve your rights and ensure your case is considered.

 What Lawyers Want You to Do: Consult a lawyer promptly.
 They’ll ensure timely filing and help avoid procedural errors that could harm your case.